 - Medical Community - June 28th 2018

-Restylane fillers for wrinkle correction on the forehead, know your options
+Restylane fillers for wrinkle correction

-Restylane is a popular choice of hyaluronic acid-based dermal fillers that has several good options when it comes to treating forehead wrinkles.
-The classic Restylane dermal filler is used widely due to its established track record in safety of use and efficacy.
-Restylane Silk, with its fine-particle formulation and low G’, is also suitable for correcting superficial forehead lines.
+Restylane is a popular brand of hyaluronic acid-based dermal fillers that boasts several good options for treating forehead wrinkles.
+The classic Restylane dermal filler is used widely due to its established track record of safety and efficacy.
+Restylane Silk, with its fine-particle formulation and low 'G’, is also suitable for correcting superficial forehead lines.
 Finally, for moderate to severe wrinkles, Restylane Refyne and Defyne can also be considered.
-These fillers are manufactured using proprietary XpresHAn Technology to preserve natural facial expressions, making them suitable for a high mobility region, such as the forehead.
+These fillers are manufactured using proprietary XpresHAn Technology to preserve natural facial expressions, making them suitable for a high mobility region such as the forehead.

-What you should know about treatment with Restylane
+What you should know

 When treating the forehead with Restylane, there are a few issues the practitioner should keep in mind throughout the procedure.
 The superficial placement necessary in this region means that any lumps are readily visible, so care must be taken to avoid beading and overcorrection.
 As well, injections should be administered intradermally, as subdermal injections can increase the likelihood of an inadvertent intravascular injection.
-To minimize further the risk of vascular compromise, the injector may also consider the use of a cannula instead of a needle.
+To further minimize the risk of vascular compromise, the injector may also consider the use of a cannula instead of a needle.
 If using a needle, the serial puncture technique can be utilized to good success.

 Common side effects and how to prevent them

 This treatment produces side effects that are minimal and typically limited to injection-related reactions, such as bruising, swelling and/or bleeding.
 The patient can manage this by applying ice to reduce swelling, and avoiding alcohol intake.
 In the week after treatment, the patient should also avoid exposure to the sun and to heat.